Cygnus Music Resources

 Providing you complete the form in its entirety and demonstrate an effort towards the promotion of your release, we will submit the information to stores on your behalf.

-WHAT STORES ARE LOOKING FOR: The quality of data provided, size and reach of label, popularity of artist, quality of music, quality of artwork, uniqueness, well written press release, level of DJ and Radio support, amount of PR coverage, commitment to marketing, previous releases on the label, previous releases from the artist, potential to be the next ‘big thing’ and the overall hype surrounding the release.
+WHAT STORES ARE LOOKING FOR: The quality of data provided, size and reach of label, popularity of artist, quality of music, quality of artwork, high performing social media content, uniqueness, well written press release, level of DJ and Radio support, amount of PR coverage, commitment to marketing, previous releases on the label, previous releases from the artist, potential to be the next ‘big thing’ and the overall hype surrounding the release.

 FAQ’s Features, Banners, Reviews, Playlists.